-The library is located in the fishing village of Bernard which is part of the Town of Tremont, on the southern tip of beautiful Mount Desert Island, home of Acadia National Park.
+The library is located at 89 Bernard Rd, in the fishing village of Bernard which is part of the Town of Tremont, on the southern tip of beautiful Mount Desert Island, home of Acadia National Park.
 Tremont is comprised of multiple villages: Bass Harbor, Bernard, West Tremont, Seal Cove, and Gotts Island.
-Bernard encompases the southern shore of “Bass Harbor”, one of few remaining fishing villages along the Maine coastline.
-Bass Harbor is also home of the famous “Bass Harbor Head Light”
+Bernard encompasses the southern shore of Bass Harbor, one of few remaining fishing villages along the Maine coastline.
+Bass Harbor is also home to the famous Bass Harbor Head Light.

 The Bass Harbor Memorial Library strives to enrich the lives of Tremont community members and visitors alike by providing access to books, media, and information; promoting a love of reading; and offering programs that celebrate the resources of our community.

-The history of the Tremont public library begins with a private collection of books made available by Mrs. Vesta McRae, probably from her own home.
+The history of the Tremont public library begins with a private collection of books made available by Mrs. Vesta McRae, probably from her own home in Bernard.
 This collection grew to about 1200 volumes by 1920.
-The 1922 portion of the present building was designed by an unknown architect, and was funded by Rhoda M. Watson, a Tremont native who was memorializing her late husband Edwin, an industrialist from Leicester, Massachusetts, and was formally accepted by the town the following year.
+The 1922 portion of the present building was designed by an unknown architect and was funded by Rhoda M. Watson, a Tremont native who was memorializing her late husband Edwin, an industrialist from Leicester, Massachusetts, and was formally accepted by the town the following year.
 It is possible that the builder, Charles Lawson, was also its designer; he was Rhoda Watson’s brother.
 Its construction took place at a time when many public libraries were underwritten by charitable gifts, and when libraries were seen as an important aspect of a community’s educational offerings.

 The 2020 addition was funded entirely by generous private donations from Tremont and MDI residents, summer patrons, and private foundations.